acemod/ACE3/docs/wiki/feature/overpressure.md

 ## 1. Overview

 ### 1.1 Overpressure
+Adds backblast to Man-Portable AT/AA launchers, static/vehicle-mounted Missile launchers and Recoilless Guns.
+Tank and Artillery cannons also have large overpressure zones that can cause injury to dismounted personnel.

-Adds backblast to AT launchers and overpressure zones to tank cannons, don't stay behind a firing RPG or it'll hurt.
+Don't stand behind a firing RPG or it'll hurt!